Principal Accountable Person additional duties

 Create a documented strategy for engaging residents on safety matters.
 Include how residents can report concerns, how you will consult them, and how you will provide feedback.
 Make the strategy accessible to all residents.

 Set up processes to identify, record, and report safety occurrences to the BSR.
 Train relevant staff on what constitutes a reportable occurrence.
-Report promptly and retain records for 7 years minimum.
+Submit a notice as soon as reasonably practicable and a full report within 10 days, and keep MOR records as part of the golden thread.

 Review what building information you hold from construction handover.
 Establish systems to maintain and update information during occupation.
 Ensure format meets regulatory requirements (digital, accessible, plain English, version controlled, GDPR compliant).